HugLifeTiZ/roh-arbiter/trunk/README.txt

  *A brawl tool has been added!
 A new section in the readme has been added for how to use it.
 Do note that Fists is NOT properly implemented yet.
- *The fancy and feint checks have been merged.
-The correct modifier is determined according to how the modified move scores.
-For sports without feints, modifying attack will do nothing.
-And for DoM, the checkboxes are now hidden.
+ *The fancy and feint checks are now hidden depending on the sport.
 -v0.3-
  *Switched to MIT/X11 license.
 It's more permissive.
   Besides, I don't like GNU's fanaticism. :P